 Your car’s spark plugs may need replacing if you notice engine misfires or a significant drop in fuel efficiency.
 Bad spark plugs can lead to various performance issues.

 Spark plugs are crucial for your car’s engine performance.
 They ignite the air-fuel mixture, creating the combustion needed for your car to run.
+Over time, spark plugs can wear out, affecting your car’s efficiency and reliability.

 Recognizing the warning signs early can save you from costly repairs and breakdowns.
+Common symptoms include engine misfires, reduced fuel efficiency, and difficulty starting the car.
+Ignoring these signs can lead to more severe engine problems.

 Regular maintenance and timely replacement of spark plugs can ensure your car runs smoothly and efficiently.
+Stay vigilant and address any signs of spark plug issues promptly.

 Engine Misfires